Abstract

 In this subsection, we study the possible orders over a monoid that are compatible with its operation; we place a particular emphasis on the natural order induced by the monoid operation.
 We are mainly interested when these orders are positive, monotone, and partial well orders.

 First, any monoid is naturally endowed with a preorder structure over it.
-More precisely, let M be the binary relation given by
+More precisely, let be the binary relation given by

 It is not difficult to check that this binary relation is indeed a preorder, that is,

-• For all a M , a M a (reflexive) and
+- For all , (reflexive) and

 Remark 4.